tekumara/notes/buildkit-kubes.md

 kubectl exec -it mybuilder0-57966d47cb-z99fs -- ps -o pid,ppid,time,args
 ```

+Within the buildkitd container:
+- Images are stored in _/home/user/.local/share/buildkit/runc-native_
+- `buildctl du` will show layers and their size, use `--verbose` to see command used for the layers
+- `buildctl build` can be used to manually build

 The pods, and their cache, remain until killed.

 Delete builder instance which removes the Kubernetes Deployment: